Parents & Families

-- Carefully consider program start and end dates to determine if they may conflict with internship dates.
+- Carefully consider program start and end dates to determine if they conflict with internship or employment dates.

 - Reach out to companies before you depart to learn more about positions and ask about alternate interview times or methods.

-- Use The Edge throughout your time abroad to apply for positions.
-Video interviewing is available through the UBCC when allowed by the company.
+- Use Handshake throughout your time abroad to apply for positions.
+Video interviewing may be an option

-- See a UBCC Career Coach before you depart or request a Skype appointment while abroad to help navigate conversations with recruiters.
+- See a UBCC Career Coach before you depart or request an online appointment while abroad to help navigate conversations with recruiters.

 Application Priority Deadlines

-- October 1: Undergraduate May Global Enrichment programs
+- October 15: Undergraduate May & Spring Break Global Enrichment programs

-- December 1: Graduate May Global Enrichment programs
+- November 15: Graduate Spring Break & May Global Enrichment programs

-- February 28: Global Immersion programs (same deadline for both fall and spring applications)
+- February 1: Summer programs and Global Immersion programs (same deadline for both fall and spring applications)